hardenize/hardenize-cli/README.md

     ...etc
 ```

 There are a number of methods for filtering which certificates are retrieved.
-Run `hardenize ls-certs --help` to see them.
+Run `hardenize get-certs --help` to see them.

 ### Command: get-cert <sha256>